bensenx/bensenx.github.io/_teaching/Jose.md

 * Skilled in damaged profile fixing
 * Develop the [Operable handle configuration](https://bensenx.github.io/improvements/frenchcasement) for French casement window
 * Investigate the production process of [Lift and Slide Door](https://bensenx.github.io/improvements/liftandslide)
+* Learn to assemble the casement window for SONAX and receive high evaluation when temporary work in SONAX